klogging/klogging.io/docs/configuration/dsl.md

 ```

 - `hecUrl` specifies the URL of the Splunk server’s HEC endpoint.
 It uses HTTPS by default.
-- `hecToken` is the HEC token used by Splunk for these logging events and is a secret
+- `hecToken` is the HEC token used by Splunk for these logging events.
+It is a secret
-   that may be passed in via the execution environment.
+   that should be passed in via the execution environment.
 - `index` is the Splunk index for the events (default `main`).
 - `sourceType` is the Splunk `sourcetype` value (default `klogging`).
 - `checkCertificate` indicates whether Klogging should check the TLS certificate used by the